A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 Despite your unwillingness to disclose too quickly who you had been, you’ve always been consistent in describing your physical looks—super blond, blue-eyed—a total heartthrob—the most attractive you’ve ever been in all of your past lives.

-In 2014, you whispered the name “John” in the middle of the night, supposedly revealing your name during that life.
-You endured with the fairy tale of your British life until my birthday in 2018 (although you had already started to reveal your true identity in 2015).
+In 2014, you whispered the name “John” in the middle of the night, offering it as the name you’d carried in that life.
+You maintained the story of your British incarnation until 2015.

-Each time that I confront you about this, you always reply, “If I had told you sooner, the timing would have been off.”
-Despite your unwillingness to disclose too quickly who you had been, you’ve always been consistent in describing your physical looks—super blond, blue-eyed—a total heartthrob—the most attractive you’ve ever been in all of your past lives.
+Each time I’ve confronted you about it, you always say, “If I had told you sooner, the timing would have been off.”
+You’ve never rushed your disclosures, but you’ve always been consistent about one thing—your looks.
+Super blond.
+Blue-eyed.
+A total heartthrob.
+The most attractive you’d ever been in any of your past lives.
 You were also a heavy smoker and drinker.
-But how else to cope with that life?
+But how else were you supposed to cope with that life?

 War and Its Indelible Mark

 You were German, not English.
-I should’ve gathered this from your obsessive tidiness.
-“Get to work,” is your favorite whip-cracking phrase that you use whenever I slack off doing house chores.
-There’s a playfulness in the way you convey such demands, and yet your history darkens it.
+I should’ve known from your obsessive tidiness.
+“Get to work” is your favorite whip-cracking phrase, the one you use whenever I slack off on house chores.
+There’s a playful tone when you say it—but your history shadows the words.

-I understand why it took you so long to tell me who you’d been.
-You had to reveal your story in pieces, slowly gaining my trust by proving your unconditional love.
-By the time you revealed your identity, you had already won me over.
+I understand why it took you so long to tell me who you were.
+You had to reveal yourself in fragments, slowly earning my trust by showing me what love without conditions looks like.
+By the time you shared your true identity, I was already yours.

-Unlike me, you survived the war, but it left an indelible mark on your psyche that to this day you still carry its burden from the other side.
-Together we process our history through the tears of that horrible time.
-I was a civilian in my early 50s and my death arrived faster than Blitzkrieg.
-But the battle scars have carried into this life, born with the ability to remember bits and pieces of my past.
+Unlike me, you survived the war—but it left a mark that never lifted.
+You still carry that burden from the other side.
+Together, we process what happened through the tears of that brutal time.
+I was a civilian in my early 50s, and my death came faster than Blitzkrieg.
+But the scars crossed over into this life.
+I was born with the fragments—bits and pieces of memory I never asked for, but cannot ignore.

 ··· Unlocking My Past ···